Deep Dive

 2. Technology & Architecture

-The network is built as an Ethereum-compatible zkEVM Layer-2, ensuring fast, low-cost transactions anchored to Ethereum's security.
-Its core innovation is Proof of Humanity (PoH), a Sybil-resistant consensus mechanism.
-Verification starts with a palm scan via a smartphone; the image is processed locally into an irreversible hash, and liveness detection prevents spoofing.
-Zero-knowledge proofs (ZKPs) allow the chain to confirm a user's uniqueness without accessing the biometric data itself, preserving privacy.
+The protocol is built as an Ethereum-compatible zkEVM Layer-2, ensuring fast transactions anchored to Ethereum's security.
+Its core innovation is the Proof-of-Humanity (PoH) consensus mechanism.
+Verification involves a palm scan processed locally on a user's device into an irreversible hash, with liveness detection to prevent spoofing.
+Zero-knowledge proofs (ZKPs) are then used to cryptographically confirm a user's uniqueness to the network without ever exposing the raw biometric data, preserving privacy (Humanity Protocol and $H).

 Conclusion